-Whether you call it Aggro, Hucking, Freeride, North Shore, Downhill, Jumping, Stunt Riding, Racing or something else: if you engage in this sort of extreme, aggressive riding you will get hurt, and you voluntarily assume an increased risk of injury or death.
+Whether you call it Aggro, Hucking, Freeride, North Shore, Downhill, Jumping, Stunt Riding, Racing or something else: if you engage in this sort of extreme, aggressive riding you may get hurt, and you voluntarily assume an increased risk of injury or death.

 Not all bicycles are designed for these types of riding, and those that are may not be suitable for all types of aggressive riding.
-Check with your dealer or the bicycle's manufacturer about the suitability of your bicycle before engaging in extreme riding.
+Check with your Kona dealer about the suitability of your bicycle before engaging in extreme riding.